-17 Lists
+15 Lists

-In certain calculations, it is useful to return a variety of variables.
-For instance, in fitting equation, we may want the value of the fitted parameters, their uncertainties, and perhaps text that describes the data and equation.
+In certain complex calculations, it is useful to return a wide variety of variables.
+For instance, in fitting a linear model, we may want the value of the fitted parameters, their uncertainties, and perhaps text that describes the data.
+Similarly, a data set may contain numeric, logical, and character values that need to be grouped together.
 The function list can be used to group objects of different modes together.
 Each object in the list is called a component.